 - The applicant must have successfully completed the AAT’s external auditing exam, or an equivalent exam, in the last ten years.
 An equivalent exam is an external auditing exam with another professional accountancy body that is recognised by the CAA, and where the exam would be acceptable to that professional accountancy body for the purpose of its own ARA scheme.
 There is a list of CAA-approved professional accountancy bodies on the CAA website.

-- The applicant must have Professional Indemnity Insurance that complies with the CAA’s requirements contained in its Guidance Note 10.
-The following paragraphs may be relevant in this respect:
+- The applicant must have Professional Indemnity Insurance that complies with the CAA’s requirements contained in Appendix A of ORS3.

 Independence from ATOL holder